Best Free VPNs for iPhones in 2023

 What We Don’t Like

-- No access to servers optimized for streaming and gaming
+- No access to servers optimized for streaming

-- U.S.-based company
+- U.S.-based company (not the most privacy-friendly)

-Can You Live With Hotspot Shield’s Limitations?
+Can You Live With Hotspot Shield Free’s Limitations?

 -

-2. PrivadoVPN - Free iPhone VPN With Largest Server Network
+2. PrivadoVPN - Most Server Options

 What We Like

-- 12 virtual locations globally
+- 14 virtual locations

 - No speed limit